dmitry-vlasov/russell/README.md

 Run:
  1. to build optimized version:  `bjam release -j 4 toolset=gcc`
  2. to build the debug version:  `bjam debug -j 4 toolset=gcc`

+CAUTION: compilation demandas A LOT of memory, on a system with less then 8 gb of RAM it most likely will not be built.

 Translation tests
 -----------------